5 Magical Songs for Teaching French to Preschoolers

 After they’ve grasped the meaning of the song, you can teach any difficult words using drawings, flashcards or even real-life objects like puppets.

-Another fun way to introduce new vocabulary is through guessing games, such as charades, or tongue twisters.
+Another fun way to introduce new vocabulary is through guessing games, such as charades or tongue twisters.
 You can also use visualization by drawing pictures of the words in question on the blackboard.

 Replay!

 Repetition is key.
-It’s important to get your preschoolers comfortable with the song before expecting them to start singing on their own.
+It’s important to get your students comfortable with the song before expecting them to start singing on their own.
 While doing so, don’t be afraid to play it multiple times: The more they listen to it, the more they will get familiar with the lyrics, melody and beat of the song.

 Et après ?
 (What’s next?)